Expatriated from US? New Procedure

-On September 6, 2019, the Internal Revenue Service (IRS) announced a new procedure which allows certain non-compliant US citizens who relinquished their US citizenship to become US tax compliant.
+On September 6, 2019, the Internal Revenue Service (IRS) announced a new procedure that allows certain non-compliant US citizens who relinquished their US citizenship to become US tax compliant.

 This procedure is geared towards ‘Accidental Americans’ who were unaware of their US tax obligations.
-As well, under this procedure, no US social security number is required.
+Under this procedure, no US social security number is required.

 The main eligibility points include: